burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Abstract Class.** A class that contains at least one pure virtual function.

 **LValue (expression)**.
 An `LValue` evaluates during compile time to some persistent value with an address in memory where you can store something.
 Informally that is something to the left of the operator equals.
+LValues is an attribute to describe expressions in the Language, not value even value is presented in the term.

 **RValue (expression)**.
 An RValue evaluates a result that is stored only transiently.
 An expression from which the address cannot be taken.
 Also, this is something that, at least in principle, can be encoded in the code of generated instructions for the processor.
+Rvalue is an attribute to describe expressions in the Language, not value.

 In 99% of cases, these are unnamed temporary variables.
-But a good counterexample of something that is an *RValue* but has the name `this.`
+But a good counterexample of something that is an *RValue* but has the name is `this.`

-> Unfortunately, starting from C++11, the *object type* and *reference type* do not match each other due to a more complicated picture with values (expressions) and references.
+> Unfortunately, starting from C++11, the *object type* and *reference type* do not match each other due to a more complicated picture with expressions(values) and references.

 **XValue (expression)**.
 Objects in memory that would be destroyed very soon.
-It's an object for which it is reasonable to use move semantics to take data via `T&&` notation from C++11.
-The **X**Value stands for expiring value.
+It's an object for which it is reasonable to use move semantics to take data via the `T&&` notation from C++11.
+The letter "x" in **X**Value stands for expiring value.

-**LValue Reference (for all C++)**.
+**LValue Reference (for all C++ versions)**.
 Typically, an LValue reference is an alias for another variable.
-Lvalue object may be bound to the LValue reference through the following syntax which essentially creates one more name (alias) to a variable:
+LValue object may be bound to the LValue reference through the following syntax which essentially creates one more name (alias) to a variable:
 ```cpp
 X&x = obj; // X is the datatype of obj
 ```